PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

  [/L[:LogFilePath]] [/LogDir:LogDirectoryPath] [/Preview] [/Stats]
 ```

-SchemaFileDirectory is the path to the directory where the schema files will be saved
+1SchemaFileDirectory1 is the path to the directory where the schema files will be saved

 To process a single database, use `/Server` and `/DB`